GSA/plainlanguage.gov/_pages/law/requirements/page-template.md

 ### Give us feedback

 We need your help to comply with this Act!
-Let us know if you see something on our website or in our materials that isn’t written in plain language.
+Let us know if you see something on our website or in our materials that isn't written in plain language.

 - Email: <example@name.gov>
 - Fax: [555-555-5555]